• Skip to Content

 ADS 082 Co-Occurring Disorders in the Addicted Offender Population 2 Units

-Students become aware of the substantial percentage of those under criminal justice supervision that have one or more co-occurring mental disorders in addition to their substance use disorder.
+Students will become aware of the substantial percentage of those under criminal justice supervision that have one or more co-occurring mental disorders in addition to their substance use disorder.
 Students will review the intersection between behavioral health and addiction, approaches to co-occurring disorder assessment, symptoms of major mental health disorders, and trauma-informed services in the criminal justice system.

 Lecture Hours: 2 Lab Hours: None Repeatable: No Grading: L